ericpar234/noteri/README.md

 `Rename`: Change the name of the file.

 #### Markdown Editor
+`Copy`: Copy selection to clipboard.

+`Cut`: Cut from file into clipboard.

+`Paste`: Paste from clipboard into file.

 `Link [FILE PATH]`: Link another file

 `Table`: Create a table.
 With nothing selected, prompts user for row and column size.
 With selection, will format a table to look nice.
 Support for tab and return in table.